chinanf-boy/awesome-stars/README.md

 ## JavaScript

+- [refined-github](https://github.com/sindresorhus/refined-github) - Browser extension that simplifies the GitHub interface and adds useful features
+- [element-ready](https://github.com/sindresorhus/element-ready) - Detect when an element is ready in the DOM
 - [electron-util](https://github.com/sindresorhus/electron-util) - Useful utilities for developing Electron apps and modules
 - [do-not-disturb-cli](https://github.com/sindresorhus/do-not-disturb-cli) - Control the macOS `Do Not Disturb` feature from the command-line
 - [translate-mds](https://github.com/chinanf-boy/translate-mds) - 3.0 啦 快点进来 - translate you md files 你想翻译的 的 md 文章 或 文件夹👀  | 😊已翻译列表 &gt;&gt;&gt;